 Cooking Out at Camp Sassafras

 According to Conservation Project Manager Laurel Schablein, an experienced forager, “chanterelles are just dispersed all throughout the forest floor.”
 For optimal growth—and foraging—you need moisture, but the days leading up to the planned collection date had been dry.

-Schablein points out that not only is the Warm Springs forest a prolific producer of mushrooms, but the team took care to keep it that way.
+The team took care to help ensure there will be planty of chanterelles next year.
 To promote resprouting and new growth, they cut off each mushroom near its base.
 “Then we put them in a mesh basket or bag to spread the spores as we collect them,” she says.